Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Models

 \subsection{Negative Sampling}

-Previous studies on scientific paper contrastive learning \cite{cohan2020specter,ostendorff2022neighborhood} have emphasized the importance of hard negatives.
+Previous studies on contrastive learning with scientific text \cite{cohan2020specter,ostendorff2022neighborhood} have emphasized the importance of hard negatives.
 Specific to citation prediction, \citet{cohan2020specter} propose a way to derive hard negatives: Given a positive query-candidate pair $(p_Q, p_{C+})$ where $p_Q$ cites $p_{C+}$, if there exists a paper $p_{C-}$ such that (1) $p_{C+}$ cites $p_{C-}$ but (2) $p_Q$ does not cite $p_{C-}$, then $p_{C-}$ is a hard negative.

 We generalize this idea to the other tasks.
 For extreme multi-label classification, given a positive paper-label pair $(p, l)$, we consider a paper $p'$ cited by $p$, sharing a common author with $p$, or published in the same venue as $p$, in which case $p'$ should be semantically close to $p$.
 If $p'$ has a label $l'$ that is irrelevant to $p$, then $l'$ is treated as a hard negative for $(p, l)$.
-For literature search, we directly use the training data from \citet{singh2022scirepeval} which contains a short list of papers returned by an academic search engine for each query $q$.
+For literature search, we use the training data from \citet{singh2022scirepeval} which contains a short list of papers returned by an academic search engine for each query $q$.
 The papers clicked by users will be treated as positives $p_+$, and the others in the list will be viewed as hard negatives $p_-$.

 Related studies \cite{cohan2020specter,ostendorff2022neighborhood} show that combining easy negatives (\ie negatives randomly sampled from the entire candidate pool $\mathcal{C}$) and hard negatives leads to better performance.
 Thus, during pre-training, for each positive pair $(q, c_+)$, we sample one hard negative and treat all in-batch negatives \cite{karpukhin2020dense} as easy negatives, both of which are combined as $c_-$'s to optimize \autoref{eqn:obj}.